Chart Color Schemes

 Devonport is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Devonport's cultural diversity was found to be below average, with 89.9% of its population being citizens born in Australia who speak English only at home.
-Christianity is the dominant religion, comprising 41.8% of Devonport's population.
-While Hinduism makes up only 1.6%, which is slightly higher than the regional average of 1.1%.
+Devonport's cultural diversity was found to be below average, with 89.9% of its population being citizens, 88.0% born in Australia, and 93.5% speaking English only at home.
+Christianity was the main religion, comprising 41.8% of Devonport's population.
+Hinduism was overrepresented at 1.6%, compared to 1.1% across Rest of Tas., as of a specific date.

 Frequently Asked Questions - Diversity